National Medical Stockpile

 We aim to hold and purchase enough supplies to help meet the high levels of demand during a national health emergency.

 The National Medical Stockpile is a strategic reserve and is not a general supplier of product.
 We only provide products, such as.
 PPE, where commercial supply is unavailable and there is a demonstrated need or clinical advice for its use.

 Meeting our goals

 The Australian Health Protection Principal Committee (AHPPC) provides advice on managing the stockpile during national health emergencies.
-The stockpile is not a general national supply line.

 How it works